Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Observations and Data Analysis

 The polarization degree (PD) and polarization angle (PA) were determined using the model-independent \texttt{PCUBE} algorithm \citep{KISLAT201545} for the energy bands $2-4$~keV, $4-8$~keV and $2-8$~keV.
 The algorithm assumes that the PD and PA are independent, but they are not so in reality, and hence the uncertainties are more appropriately represented by the contours of their joint measurement.

-The results of our polarimetric analysis for Epoch~1 are described in Section~\ref{sec:sppol}.
-For Epoch~2, we did not find significant polarization, with PD of $0.51 \pm0.33\%$, $1.60\pm 0.58\%$, and $0.83\pm 0.33\%$, for the $2-4$, $4-8$ and $2-8$~keV energy bands respectively, well below the respective minimum detectable polarizations (MDP) at the 99\% level.
-Hence, we did not pursue further analysis for this epoch.
+The results of our polarimetric analysis for both IXPE Epochs are described in Section~\ref{sec:sppol}.
 We also performed a spectro-polarimetric model-dependent fit \citep{stro2017} using \textit{XSPEC} and the latest \textit{IXPE} response files (v12).